gilbert-noriega-ii/zillow-clustering-project/README.md

 >    - plot the continuous variables
 >    - plot correlation matrix of all variables
 >    - create clusters and document its usefulness/helpfulness
 >
 >- model and evaluation
->    - which features are most influential: use SelectKBest and rfe
+>    - which features are most influential: use rfe
 >    - try different algorithms: LinearRegression, LassoLars, Polynomial Regression
 >    - evaluate on train
 >    - evaluate on validate